 Transgender victims often have even more difficulty finding help and support for domestic violence than gay, lesbian, and bisexual victims of abuse.
 In general, there is less awareness about issues specific to transgender people than there is about lesbian, gay, and bisexual individuals.
-LGBTQ victims of domestic violence may have to overcome transphobia or homophobia from service providers when trying to find help.
+Trans victims of domestic violence may have to overcome transphobia from service providers when trying to find help.
 A 2011 transgender discrimination survey found that 55% of transgender victims were harassed by shelter staff, 29% were turned away because of their gender presentation, and 22% were sexually assaulted by other residents or staff.1

 Here are some of the unique challenges faced by transgender victims of domestic violence when they try to get help:

 Refusal to serve transgender victims.
 Shelters may explicitly refuse to serve transgender victims of violence, and refuse to serve transgender women in particular.
 Shelters may also accept only trans women who have had gender confirming surgeries or only accept trans women who can provide “proof” of gender transition from a medical professional.
 Transgender women in particular who are refused entry to a domestic violence shelter may be forced to go to a homeless shelter if they have no other options.
 A trans woman who is forced to go to a men’s homeless shelter can be vulnerable to an increased level of violence.1

 Discrimination or violence from law enforcement or legal professionals.
 Transgender victims of violence experience higher rates of harassment, violence, and sexual assault from law enforcement than other LGBQ people.
 Transgender people also face unfair treatment from court staff, judges, and other professionals in the legal system.
 For instance, court staff may refuse to use a transgender person’s correct pronouns or refuse to let a transgender person file certain forms based on anti-trans prejudice.1